 Liberty Mutual’s insurance offerings include term and whole life policies.
 Customers can file claims over the phone, online or through Liberty Mutual’s mobile app.

-Why Liberty Mutual didn’t make the cut: This company is not part of our top life insurance companies in part because it lacks detailed information about policies and doesn’t offer a variety of term insurance options.
+Why Liberty Mutual didn’t make the cut: It lacks detailed information about policies and doesn’t offer a variety of term insurance options.

 - Immediate online approval for Passport Term (simplified issue insurance)